Compassion in Action

-Whether you have been doing activism work for your whole life or you are itching to get started, we’d like to invite you to take part in our nine-month series called: To Birth an Activist.
+Whether you have been doing activism work for your whole life or you are itching to get started, we’d like to invite you to take part in our program called: Compassion in Action.

-Rather than stoking fears or rousing anger, we will focus on what it means to stay grounded in our bodies while working in the world as a Positive Activist, dedicated to working from the core of our being to bring about the changes we wish to see.
+Rather than stoking fears or rousing anger, we will focus on what it means to stay grounded in our bodies while working in the world positively, dedicated to working from the core of our being to bring about the changes we wish to see.
 We will focus on questions such as:

 ——How do we extend our reach in the world to support those things we care about while staying in alignment with our soul’s call?

 ——How do we feel fulfilled and do everything we can while simultaneously taking care of our body and mind?

 ——How do we know what to focus on when there’s so much to do?

 Through group meetings, Facebook connection, book/movie recommendations, guest speakers, reference sharing and story-telling and group support, we will find the strength and conviction to be active in the world in a way that feeds our heart and soul.

 $20 individual session